Now that I’ve got it, what do I do with it? I asked myself that question after I made this mango hot sauce.

 Mango Hot Sauce

 1/2 teaspoon ground dry mustard

 1/4 teaspoon salt

 - Combine all ingredients in a small saucepan over low heat.

 - Cover and allow to simmer for 30 minutes.

-- After the mixture simmers, pour it into a food processor or blender and puree until smooth.
+- After the mixture to cool to room temperature and then pour it into a food processor or use an immersion blender to puree until smooth.

-- Allow the hot sauce to cool to room temperature, then store in a bottle with a tight seal.
+- Store the hot sauce in a bottle with a tight seal and keep refrigerated.

 The turmeric will stain plastic (like the white parts of a food processor) yellow.
 The yellow color will fade over time, but please keep in mind discoloration can happen when working with turmeric.

 More importantly, please take care when working with hot peppers.
 The oils that remain on your fingers can burn your eyes if you touch your hand to your eye, so you may want to wear a pair of gloves when preparing this recipe.